texfaq/texfaq.github.io/FAQ-isdef.md

 ```latex
 {\expandafter}\expandafter\ifx \csname cmd name\endcsname\relax ...
 ```
-which ''creates'' the `\relax`-command inside the group of the first `\expandafter`, therefore forgets it again once the test is done.
+which "creates" the `\relax`-command inside the group of the first `\expandafter`, therefore forgets it again once the test is done.
 The test is about as good as you can do with macros.